mattermost/mattermost-handbook/operations/operations/company-processes/publishing/publishing-guidelines/voice-tone-and-writing-style-guidelines/documentation-style-guide.md

 The contents of this document can be applied to our product documentation, Handbook, developer documentation, and API guides.
 In-product copy and microcopy are covered in a separate guide.

+Apply the style guide in the following situations:

+- When you create a new document.
+- When you convert a document from Markdown to reStructuredText.
+- When you revise a document.

+When you revise a document, apply the style guide rules to the part that you changed.
+If you have time to update the rest of the document, then do so.
+If the scope is significantly greater than you originally anticipated, then do what you can and what makes sense, and then create an [issue in GitHub](https://github.com/mattermost/docs/issues).
+Give the issue an appropriate title, such as *File XXX converted to .rst, but needs updating for style guide*.

 ## General principles

-* Always think about the audience that will be reading your writing.
-Our audience comprises multiple personas, but we typically communicate with a technical audience and want to present Mattermost as being a friend of the practitioner in development, IT, and operations.
+* **Always think about the audience that will be reading your writing.** Our audience comprises multiple personas, but we typically communicate with a technical audience and want to present Mattermost as being a friend of the practitioner in development, IT, and operations.
 It must be accurate and clear, and easy to navigate.
-* The document structure should be consistent, as should the left-hand navigation sections.
-For example, each of our tools' documentation includes a Getting Started section, an Overview section, and the section names are the same.
+* **The document structure should be consistent, as should the left-hand navigation sections.** For example, each of our tools' documentation includes a Getting Started section, an Overview section, and the section names are the same.
 This is as much for us as it is for our audience - consistency makes it easy for contributors to help us with content, and helps provide context and familiarity to readers.
-*
+* **Write in the context of achievement.** The documentation should help Mattermost users and administrators achieve their goals.
+Write imperative sentences as much as possible.
+Imperative sentences begin with verbs and give instructions, information, and advice to help people install, administer, and use Mattermost with success.
+Use positive constructs as much as possible, but note that a negative construct can act as a warning that causes a reader to pay closer attention to the content, resulting in higher levels of accomplishment.
+* **Write to facilitate scanning.** Readers need to find information quickly.
+People don't read documentation as much as they scan it for solutions to their immediate problem.
+Writing and presentation styles that seem redundant in essays or other texts are often helpful to people scanning for information.

 ## Writing style

 While we don't strictly follow a specific Style Guide, we've based our Style Guide on the Chicago Manual of Style for the most part.
 We also borrow conventions from the AP Style Guide.
 In cases where we have a blend of the two, we've provided references and explanations.

+Mattermost documentation is read and used in many countries/regions and cultures.
+For this reason, you must consider cultural differences on a global scale.
+Names, places, events, and actions should be chosen as carefully as possible to avoid misunderstanding.

+Also remember that English isn't the primary language of many readers of the documentation.
+Keep the following advice in mind when writing:

+* Choose words with one or very few meanings.
+* Use simple verb forms in writing.
+Most verbs in the simple form are likely to have an equivalent in another language.
+* Avoid jargon and slang words.
+* Limit difficult words to technical terms where their use is unavoidable.
+* Always make sure that your spelling is correct.

 ### Language

 We write in English and use American English.
 This means we use "z" instead of "s" in words like "organization".
 It helps to set your browser and editing tool to use a US dictionary so that if you inadvertently use British English, you'll be alerted.
+Currently, our documentation is not localized, but many other aspects of Mattermost's tools, such as in-product copy, are.

 One very important rule is to avoid constructs where you are forced to write either _he_ or _she_, or _his_ or _her_.
 You can use _they_ or _their_ as singular forms instead.
 As we write in first-person, we generally refer to _you_, _users_, _them_.